Propaganda is a classic book on persuasion and influence written by Edward Bernays in 1928.

 - Technocratic Government: Propaganda For Good

-You might agree or not agree with it, but I wholeheartedly agree that democracy is far from the best government and can even be dangerous.
+I agree that democracy is far from the best form of government, and it can potentially get even be dangerous.

 Propaganda can be used for good or for evil.